onlinedeus/ddos-script/README.md

 # ddos-script

-Denial of service attack on servers HostGator, Webnode e Weblink;
+Denial of service attack on servers HostGator, Webnode and Weblink;